Manuel J. Fernandez: Korean War

 On 13 May 1953, Fernandez was ordered out of Korea.
 The Air Force was in the habit of sending its aces home early to protect them, and Fernandez was then its #1 ace.
 Fighter piloting in war frequently carries with it a sense of great competition among the best pilots.
 By 18 May, Fernandez with 14.5 kills, was ahead of both Air Force Major James Jabara with 14 kills, and Air Force Capt.
 Joseph McConnell (one of Fernadez's past trainees) with 13 kills.
 Fernandez had only been in Korea 9 months, while Jabara saw 28 months and McConnell 11 months of combat.
-On 18 May 1953, Capt.
-McConnell (DSC) led a two jet mission in North Korea encountering 28 MiG-15s.
+On 18 May 1953, McConnell led a two jet mission in North Korea encountering 28 MiG-15s.
 It was during this last day of McConnell's tour in Korea that he destroyed three MiG's which moved him (16 air victories) ahead of both Fernandez and Jabara.
 On 15 July 1953, Jabara earned his last kill bringing his total to 15, and slightly ahead of Fernandez.
 When Fernandez returned to Nellis, he lamented that had the Air Force permitted him the two additional months, he would have maintained his #1 spot.
 Such was the state of their competition.

-Fernandez returned home at the same time as his friend Joe McConnell, the "ace of aces" who had finished the war with sixteen kills.
+Fernandez returned home at the same time as McConnell.
 The two fighter pilots enjoyed a hero's welcome, and were feted in city after city with parades and ceremonial keys.
-The newly elected president, Dwight Eisenhower, wanted to bask in their reflected glory and invited them for a private "debriefing" in the White House.
+The newly elected president, Dwight Eisenhower, invited them for a private debriefing in the White House.
 The fighter pilots' next duty station was California.
 McConnell got into flight testing, a coveted billet for its excitement and career-enhancing potential, and was sent to newly christened Edwards AFB.